kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 ###### Will enabling / using this feature result in any new calls to the cloud provider?

-In general I think, it should result in any new calls to the cloud provider.
+In general I think, it should result in not any new calls to the cloud provider.
 If anything, once this feature is enabled in both CAS and kube-scheduler, it should prevent scheduling of pods to the nodes which can't reasonably accommodate them.
 And hence it should result in reduction of API calls we make to the cloudprovider.